 The name Møre was chosen to represent the region where the majority of the county residents lived; that name is dative of Old Norse: Mærr and it is probably derived from the word marr referring to something wet like bog (common along the outer coast) or the sea itself.
 The name is interpreted as "coastland" or "bogland".
 Møre was originally the name of the coastal area from Stad and north including most of Fosen.
 (There is also a coastal district in Sweden that has the same name: Möre.)
 The change in name from Romsdalen to Møre was controversial and it did not sit well with the residents of the Romsdal region.
 Finally in 1936, the name was changed again to a compromise name: Møre og Romsdal (English: Møre and Romsdal).

-The ambiguous designation møring, 'a person from Møre', is used strictly about people from Nordmøre (and less frequently for people from Sunnmøre), excluding the people from Romsdal (while, consequently, romsdaling, 'person from Romsdal, is used about the latter).
+The ambiguous designation møring - "person from Møre" - is used strictly about people from Nordmøre (and less frequently for people from Sunnmøre), excluding the people from Romsdal (while, consequently, romsdaling - "person from Romsdal" - is used about the latter).

 Coat of arms

-The coat of arms was granted on 15th March 1978.
-It shows three gold-coloured Viking ships on a blue background.
-Shipping and shipbuilding were historically very important to the region, so boats were chosen as the symbol on the arms.
-The masts on the Viking ships form crosses, which symbolize the strong Christian and religious beliefs as well as the strong religious organisations in the county.
+The coat of arms was granted on 15 March 1978; it shows three gold-colored Viking ships on a blue background.
+Shipping and shipbuilding were historically very important to the region, so boats were chosen as the symbol on the arms; the masts on the Viking ships form crosses, which symbolize the strong Christian and religious beliefs as well as the strong religious organisations in the county.
 There are three boats to represent the three districts of the county: Sunnmøre, Romsdal and Nordmøre.

 Møre og Romsdal Flag Møre og Romsdal Coat of Arms